The Lonely Crowd

 The Lonely Crowd is a 1950 sociological analysis by David Riesman, Nathan Glazer, and Reuel Denney.
-Together with White Collar: The American Middle Classes (1951).
-It is considered a landmark study of American character.
+Together with White Collar: The American Middle Classes (1951), it is considered a landmark study of American character.

 Description

 Riesman et al. identify and analyze three main cultural types: tradition-directed, inner-directed, and other-directed.
 They trace the evolution of society from a tradition-directed culture, one that moved in a direction defined by preceding generations.
 Tradition-directed social types obeyed rules established a long time in the past and were less likely to succeed in modern society, with its dynamic changes.
+"In Western history the Middle Ages can be considered a period in which the majority were tradition-directed.
+But the term 'tradition-directed' refers to a common element, not only the people of precapitalist Europe but also among such enormously different types of people as Hindus and Hopi Indians, Zulus and Chinese, North African Arabs and Balinese."
 This earliest social type was succeeded by people who were inner-directed.
-They discovered the potential within themselves to live and act not according to established norms but based on what they discovered using their own inner gyroscope.
+They discovered the potential within themselves to live and act not according to established norms but based on what they discovered using their own "psychological gyroscope".
 Inner-directed people live as adults what they learned in childhood, and tend to be confident, sometimes rigid.
 After the Industrial Revolution in America had succeeded in developing a middle-class state, institutions that had flourished within the tradition-directed and the inner-directed social framework became more secondary to daily life.
 The middle class gradually moved away from living according to traditions, or conforming to the values of organized religion of the family or societal codes, and the new middle class gradually adopted a malleability in the way people lived with each other.
-The increasing ability to consume goods and afford material abundance was accompanied by a shift away from tradition to inner-directedness and then to other-direction.
+The increasing ability to consume goods and afford material abundance was accompanied by a shift away from tradition to inner-directedness and then to "other-direction".